 These county agencies have routine weekly and biweekly routines to inspect and remove graffiti throughout Lake Forest.

 The homeowner is responsible for contacting his or her homeowner’s association for graffiti removal.
 The City’s Code Enforcement Division is available as a resource for assistance with the commencement of a nuisance abatement action.

-For assistance with graffiti removal from private property, residents, homeowner's associations, and utilities are eligible to use the City's graffiti abatement contractor Superior Graffiti Solutions.
+For assistance with graffiti removal from private property, residents, homeowner’s associations, and utilities are eligible to use the City’s graffiti abatement contractor Superior Graffiti Solutions, at their own expense.

 For assistance with victim restitution, please see the resources available through the Orange County Probation Department’s Victim Services.

 If you see someone spraying graffiti, call the Orange County Sheriff’s Department at (949) 770-6011 and provide as much detailed information as possible about the suspects and location.

 The City has resources available for residents to report graffiti on public property.
 Residents can submit a request via Ask Lake Forest or call the Graffiti Hotline at (949) 461-3583 When possible, please submit a photo of the graffiti incident through Ask Lake Forest as this assists us with identification and location to verify that the graffiti is on public property versus private (utility, County of Orange, HOA, etc.) and having the graffiti removed promptly.

 More than half of the City’s graffiti abatement requests are on private property.
 To report graffiti directly to the responsible outside agency, please reference the Utility Resource Guide (PDF) , see below: